Adamisnothere/dataviz-project-template-proposal/README.md

 ## Data

 The data I propose to visualize for my project is the airline review data sourced from airlinequality.com and https://www.kaggle.com/datasets/juhibhojani/airline-reviews.
-I plan to visualize the overall ratings or the accomodation ratings which could be one of seat comfort, cabin staff service, food & bev, ground service, inflight entertainment, wifi/connectibity and value for money.
+I plan to visualize the overall ratings or the accomodation ratings which could be one of seat comfort, cabin staff service, food & beverage, ground service, inflight entertainment, wifi/connectibity and value for money.
 I would like to utilize the horizontal bar chart to show these ratings per airline and make it customizable in that you can show different statistics like average, mode, etc and show by ascending or descending.
-I can make it more customizable by allowing the user to pick how many instances they want to show.
+I can make it more customizable by allowing the user to pick how many instances they want to show, compare or search individual airlines and show a timeline for a given rating.
+I plan to incorprate learnings of color, interation, and more from Visualization Analysis & Design, 2021.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How does the different types of flight accomodations affect the overall rating?
+ * How do the different types of flight accomodations affect the overall rating?
  * Is there any correlation between X and Y?
 Where X could be the overall rating and Y could be one of the accomodations.
- * Are there interesting spatial patterns in X?
+ * Are there interesting temporal patterns in X?
  * Are any dates flown correlate with worse overall_ratings?

 ## Sketches